SenseNet/sn-admin/docs/SnAdmin.md

 - **IndexDirectoryPath** (*optional*): Container directory of the Lucene index files.
 Can be absolute or relative to the TargetDirectory. *Default*: 'LuceneIndex' directory in the target web directory's App\_Data folder (which is the same that the web app uses).
 - **EnableOuterSearchEngine**: switches on or off the instant indexing.
 Our recommendation: always “true” (switched on).

+> Please make sure that you keep the SnAdminRuntime configuration **up-to-date with Web.config**!
+For example if you change the assembly bindings in the *runtime* section in Web.config, you'll have to make the same changes here.

 ### Config examples
 Default structure and single server
 ``` xml